redtexts/texts/ruhle_1928_karl_marx_life_and_work.md

 when Marx was still editor of the "Rheinische Zeitung."
 Engels had contributed to the paper.
-Later he had sent from England two articles for the "Deutsch-Französische Jahrbücher," _Die Lage Englands_ [The Position of England], and _Umrisse zu einer Krtik der Nationalökonomie_ [Outlines of a Critique of Political Economy].
+Later he had sent from England two articles for the "Deutsch-Französische Jahrbücher," _Die Lage Englands_ [The Position of England], and _Umrisse zu einer Kritik der Nationalökonomie_ [Outlines of a Critique of Political Economy].
 Now, at length, he and Karl Marx came into close contact.